SimpleChainFans/document/en/45_faq.md

 The hourly settlement is conducted once every hour, and then the coin is made at 12 a.m. the specific calculation method of personal income (per hour) is as follows:

-- Mining pool revenue = average computing power of the mining pool/computing power of the whole network * The number of SIPC output per day of the whole network + super-fast revenue;
+- Mining pool revenue = average computing power of the mining pool/computing power of the whole network * The number of SIMPLE output per day of the whole network + super-fast revenue;

 - Personal income = total personal acceptance/total network acceptance * mine pool income;